TeskaLabs/splang-docs/docs/expressions/directives.md

 # Directives

+!!! note

-NOTE: SP-Lang directives are expanded during compilation.
+    SP-Lang directives are expanded during compilation.
 They are not expressions.

 ---